 General Questions about HiRUC

 RUC is a way to pay for roads and bridges based on how many miles we drive, replacing the tax on the gallons of gas we buy.

 In addition to paying gas taxes by the gallon, Hawaii drivers also fund roads through vehicle weight taxes and registration fees.
 Surcharges on rental cars and tour vehicles also contribute.
 The Hawaii Department of Transportation (HDOT) has investigated the pros and cons of raising these fees along with other options for road and bridge funding, including a higher general excise tax (GET) or income taxes.
 Highway tolls have been implemented in other states.

-The Hawaii Road Usage Charge Demonstration project, or HiRUC, is a three-year research effort led by HDOT where drivers experienced what it would be like to pay for roads through a per-mile charge, without owing any real money.
+The Hawaii Road Usage Charge Demonstration project, or HiRUC, was a three-year research effort led by HDOT where drivers experienced what it would be like to pay for roads through a per-mile charge, without owing any real money.

 Vehicle mileage was calculated based on odometer readings collected during vehicle inspections.
 The majority of vehicle owners received a Driving Report in the mail that showed how many miles they drove in the past year, how much gas tax they paid, and how much they would owe under a RUC instead.
 Mailers were sent from July 2019 to Dec 2020.
 Use the Online Estimator to create your own customized Driving Report.

 Throughout the project, HDOT sought input from the public, and throughout the demonstration, drivers were asked their opinions and experiences.
 The results of the demonstration project, including community meeting comments, over 40,000 survey responses and feedback from Technology Test Drive volunteer participants, will be shared with elected officials for consideration to address Hawaii’s roadway funding challenges.